alanszlosek/voxeling/README.markdown

 voxeling
 ====

+Note: Rewrite in progress!
+Moving to ES Modules, and refactoring all the things.
+Check the "master" branch for the old code.

 Inspired by [voxel-engine](https://github.com/maxogden/voxel-engine) and [voxel.js](http://voxeljs.com), this is a multiplayer sandbox (like Minecraft creative mode) implemented in WebGL with very few dependencies.
 Very much a work in progress.

 Demo: https://voxeling.greaterscope.com (Google Chrome and Firefox 46+)